Author: Ray & Angela Hale

 The small tender gently beached as the outboard motor fell silent.
 The water was crystal clear and warm to our legs as we stepped out of the boat on to the shore.
-This was Kenawa, a small uninhabited island half way between Lombok and Sumbawa.
+This was a small uninhabited island halfway between Lombok and Sumbawa.
 This was the beginning of an adventure for my self and my fellow travellers.
-As my new friends marveled at the soft white sand between their toes and prepared their snorkel gear I did what I always do when I find new horizons to explore.
+As my new friends marvelled at the soft white sand between their toes and prepared their snorkel gear I did what I always do when I find new horizons to explore.
 I wandered off with my camera in hand.
-After all, I was the ships naturalist and had a duty to find, report and record any wildlife that may be present.
+After all, I was the ship's naturalist and had a duty to find, report and record any wildlife that may be present.

 I began to poke around in the tufts of grass.
-I soon came across a few elaborate spider webs centered around the grass tufts.
-They were obviously those of some kind of funnel web spider but any attempt to tease their reluctant occupants out proved in vain.
-I then turned my attention to the trees on the shore line.
-I came across a web and there in the center sat a small but nevertheless beautiful spider.
+I soon came across a few elaborate spider webs centred around the grass tufts.
+They were obviously those of some kind of funnel-web spider but any attempt to tease their reluctant occupants out proved in vain.
+I then turned my attention to the trees on the shoreline.
+I came across the web and there in the centre sat a small but nevertheless beautiful spider.
 It was a Gasteracantha species also known as thorn spiders.
 Such spiders have evolved to be unpalatable to birds that swallow them.
 The birds soon spit them out allowing the spider to continue on its way.

 Content with my find and to be honest feeling rather smug I continued with my search.
 If there was one, there would be others.
 As I looked closer I came across a big web.
 A very big web.
 Probably some 400mm in diameter and there in the middle sat a huge spider.

 Finding new species is difficult anywhere but actually describing them to science is a daunting task and male and female specimens are required.
 But I had no intention of disturbing these beautiful creatures.
 My weapon is my camera.
-I proudly rejoined the group and like a schoolboy with a his first straight A report card I shared my luck with them.
+I proudly rejoined the group and like a schoolboy with his first straight-A report card, I shared my luck with them.
 Content that I had fulfilled my first task I too slipped on my snorkel gear and slipped beneath the waves to the coral reef that lay beneath this idyllic sea.
-Back on ship I tentatively called the find Argiope sp.
+Back on the ship I tentatively called the find Argiope sp.
 “Kenawa Island”…..I will return one day and marvel again at this new wonder of nature.